Finyi/AlphaMap/README.md

 ## About

 ### A project for self-development and study of leaflet and js, created both to test new leaflet updates and to show what is happening in the framework of combat.

+# The project is closed.
+# Let's move on to others :3 ?